aleks-angelov/Budgeteer2/README.md

 ![Overview](http://i63.tinypic.com/2exvdpk.png)

-*To create the project's database, execute the Entity Framework Core migrations, which you can find in the .NET project's directory.
+* To create the project's database, execute the Entity Framework migrations, which you can find in the .NET project's directory.

-**The project uses the Highcharts JavaScript library (non-commercial license) for data visualization purposes.
+** The project uses the Highcharts JavaScript library (non-commercial license) for data visualization purposes.